iktakahiro/dbr/README.md

 ### gocraft/dbr

-fjord is [gocraft/dbr](https://github.com/gorcraft/dbr) fork. gocraft/dbr is a really suitable package in many cases.
+fjord is [gocraft/dbr](https://github.com/gorcraft/dbr) fork. gocraft/dbr is a suitable package in many cases.

 I'm deeply grateful to the awesome project.

 ### Pictures

-The pretty nice picture is taken by [@tpsdave](https://pixabay.com/en/users/tpsdave-12019/).
+The pretty beautiful picture is taken by [@tpsdave](https://pixabay.com/en/users/tpsdave-12019/).